oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 -  Prefix sets: Used to create lists of IPv4 or IPv6 prefixes.
 -  Protocol sets: Used to create a list of protocols.
 -  Port number sets: Used to create lists of TCP or UDP port values (or any other transport protocol that makes uses of port numbers).
-The identity of the protcols is identified by the protocol set, if present.
-Otherwise, a set apply to any protocol.
+      The identity of the protocols is identified by the protocol set, if present.
+Otherwise, a set applies to any protocol.
 -  ICMP sets: Uses to create lists of ICMP-based filters.
 This applies only when the protocol is set to ICMP or ICMPv6.

 A candidate structure is shown in {{example_sets}}: